umargithub/Javascript-Notes/content/posts/hoisting.md

 ### Function expressions

-Function expressions, however are not hoisted.
+Only function declarations are hoisted in JavaScript, function expressions are not hoisted.
+For example: this code won’t work.

 **For Example**